 Patrick Griffin is the Madden-Hennebry Professor of History at the University of Notre Dame and director of the Keough-Naughton Institute for Irish Studies.
 He is a faculty fellow at the Kellogg Institute for International Studies and the Nanovic Institute of European Studies.

-He specializes in Colonial and Revolutionary America, early modern Irish and British history, and Atlantic history.
-His focuses on Atlantic-wide themes and dynamics such as adaptation, the movement of peoples and cultures across the Atlantic Ocean, revolution and rebellion, movement and migration, and colonization and violence in those societies from a comparative perspective.
+HIs research explores the intersection of colonial American and early modern Irish and British history, focusing on Atlantic-wide themes and dynamics.
+He has published work on the movement of peoples and cultures across the Atlantic Ocean, as well as the process of adaptation.
+He also examines the ways in which Ireland, Britain and America were linked during the 17th and 18th centuries.
+He has studied revolution and rebellion, movement and migration, and colonization and violence in each society in comparative perspective.

-His publications include the books The Townshend Moment: The Making of Empire and Revolution in the Eighteenth Century (Yale University Press, 2017); America’s Revolution (Oxford University Press, 2012); American Leviathan: Empire, Nation, and Revolutionary Frontier (Hill & Wang, 2007); and The People with No Name: Ireland’s Ulster Scots, America’s Scots Irish, and the Creation of a British Atlantic World, 1689-1764 (Princeton University Press, 2001).
-He also edited Experiencing Empire: Power, People, and Revolution in Early America (University of Virginia Press, 2017), and co-edited (with Peter Onuf, et al.) Between Sovereignty and Anarchy: The Politics of Violence in the American Revolutionary Era (University of Virginia Press, 2015).
+Griffin is the author of several books, including The Townshend Moment: The Making of Empire and Revolution in the Eighteenth Century (Yale University Press, 2017), a chronicle of two British brothers who helped incite revolution in America and insurgency and reform in Ireland, and The People with No Name: Ireland’s Ulster Scots, America’s Scots Irish, and the Creation of a British Atlantic World (Princeton University Press, 2001).
+He also is editor of Experiencing Empire: Power, People, and Revolution in Early America (University of Virginia Press, 2017).

-He holds a PhD in American history from Northwestern University, a MA in political science from Columbia University, and a BA in government and history from Notre Dame.
+He holds a PhD in American history from Northwestern University, an MA in political science from Columbia University, and a BA in government and history from Notre Dame.

 - Luksic Family Collaboration Grant (2017-18): "The Idea of a Nation and Narratives of Independence"